Full-color three-loop three-point form factors in N=4 SYM: Summary and Outlook

 \section{Summary and Outlook}

-We construct for the first time the full-color three-loop three-point form factors in ${\cal N}=4$ SYM based on the the color-kinematics duality.
-The results satisfy the non-trivial unitarity requirements at the integrand level and are also consistent with the universal IR divergences after integration.
-These constructions provide a concrete step of extending the applicable scope of color-kinematics duality, and the results are also expected to give the maximally transcendental parts of the three-loop QCD corrections to Higgs-plus-three-gluon amplitudes which have phenomenological interests.

-Theoretically, it is interesting that the ``simplest'' CK-dual integrand solutions still contain a large number of free parameters, considering that it is usually not easy to find such solutions manifesting CK duality.
-These large solution spaces originate from a new type of generalized gauge transformations due to the insertion of local operators in form factors.
-The solution spaces as well as the new generalized gauge transformations imply the constructibility of CK-dual integrand solutions at higher loops \cite{4loop-to-appear} and suggest that the form-factor-type quantities may be an ideal arena for applying color-kinematics duality.
-Based on CK-dual solutions, the double copy construction and its physical meaning are natural problems to explore.
-Recently, color-kinematics duality and the corresponding double copy have been studied for amplitudes in AdS space \cite{Diwakar:2021juk,Zhou:2021gnu} which are equivalent to the correlation functions of boundary operators.
-Here it is interesting to consider the double copy of form factors and we leave the study to another work \cite{double-copy-to-appear}.
+In this paper, we discuss the detailed construction of the full-color three-loop three-point form factors in ${\cal N}=4$ SYM based on the the color-kinematics duality and generalized unitarity methods.
+These results provide a concrete step of extending the application scope of color-kinematics duality.
+An intriguing and surprising finding is that the ``simplest''-type CK-dual integrand solutions still contain a large number of free parameters, considering that it is usually not easy to find high-loop solutions for amplitudes.
+These large solution spaces originate from a new type of generalized gauge transformations induced by the insertion of local operators in form factors.
+The solution spaces as well as the new generalized gauge transformations strongly imply the constructibility of CK-dual integrand solutions at four or even higher loops \cite{Lin:2021lqo} and suggest that the form-factor-type quantities may be an ideal arena for applying color-kinematics duality.
+Based on CK-dual solutions, the double copy construction and its physical meaning in gravity are natural problems to explore.
+Recently, color-kinematics duality and the corresponding double copy have been studied for amplitudes in AdS space \cite{Armstrong:2020woi,Albayrak:2020fyp,Alday:2021odx,Diwakar:2021juk,Zhou:2021gnu} which are equivalent to the correlation functions of boundary operators.
+Form factors also contain local operators and it is interesting to explore their double copy, which we leave to another work \cite{Lin:2021pne}.